maxpenner/DECT-NR-Plus-SDR/README.md

 // #define SECTIONS_PART_3_STF_COVER_SEQUENCE_ACTIVE
 ```

-With the SDR, synchronization is more reliable if no cover sequence is applied to the STF.
+For the SDR, synchronization is more reliable if no cover sequence is applied to the STF.
 This is due to the [coarse metric without a cover sequence being wider](https://github.com/maxpenner/DECT-NR-Plus-Simulation?tab=readme-ov-file#synchronization), and thus harder to miss.

 ## Compatibility